Get Valentine's Day bouquets with an exclusive discount on FTD flowers, plants and more

 Whether you’re treating yourself or ordering stems for someone else, a bouquet of blooms or a green plant for the living room is pretty much guaranteed to brighten up anyone’s day.
 Hey, we’ll take all the color we can get during these gray winter weeks.

-Right now, FTD is exclusively offering CNN Underscored readers 25% off sitewide if you order through this link.
+Right now, FTD is exclusively offering CNN Underscored readers 25% off sitewide when they order through this link.
 That includes the company’s flower arrangements, plants, treats and delivery, including same-day.
-Everything will show up fresh, too: The online florists work with 10,000 local shops across the U.S.
+Everything will show up fresh too: The online florists work with 10,000 local shops across the US.

 Best of all?
 You can use that discount now to schedule flower deliveries ahead of time for Valentine’s Day — so there’s no chance of it slipping your mind a little too close to the date.
-And it’s not just flowers FTD sells: There’s also chocolates and gift boxes to round out your order, and because the discount works sitewide, you can take 25% off of those, too.
+And it’s not just flowers FTD sells: There are also chocolates and gift boxes to round out your order, and because the discount works sitewide, you can take 25% off of those too.

 Read on for a few of our favorite bouquets and picks from the sale.
 Just be sure to order with our link or the discount won’t apply.

-A dozen red roses is always a classic for Valentine’s Day — and this set comes with a stylish 80-hour candle from Homesick, too.
+A dozen red roses is always a classic for Valentine’s Day — and this set also comes with a stylish 80-hour candle from Homesick.
 Expect notes of rose and jasmine, followed by sandalwood, lemon and plum.

 Blush Crush Bouquet ($56.25, originally $75; ftd.com)